1 1980 USA Hockey Team Defeats the USSR

 Ugh!
 What an infamy.
 How do we live it down?
 Go Blue - Beat the Bucks.

-A win for the country and the world, the nazi regime would have became more powerful if Scmelling won.
+A win for the country and the world.
+The Nazi regime would have become more powerful if Schmeling had won.
 This fight changed history and lives.

 25 Michael Jordan Wins NBA Finals on Father's Day After His Father's Death